 The Council holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the Authority's investment balance has ranged between £55.8m and £48.5m, and reduced levels are expected to be seen in the forthcoming year.
+In the past 12 months, the Authority's investment balance has fallen from £65.5 to £54.4 million, and reduced levels are expected in the forthcoming year.

 Objectives: Both the CIPFA Code and the CLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
-Where balances are expected to be invested for more than one year, the Council will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.